 Remember, even if someone looks great on paper (or digitally in this case), you can't know how well you work together unless you meet him or her in person.
 Use what you've learned from their website, get your questions ready, and then decide after you see how they conduct themselves in real life.

 5. Crunch the Numbers

 If you still haven't decided after meeting several real estate lawyers and interviewing them, you can decide based on your budget.
 Of course, don't forget that you usually get what you pay for.
-If you can afford to spend more to get a really good attorney, do it.
+If you can afford to spend more to get a really good lawyer, do it.